ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 let sender = Account::generate_from_seed::<JunoAddressHandler>("sender").unwrap();
 ```

 We need to create a valid address which we are gonna use to call the contracts.
-Which is basically
+Which is the
 `sender` field in `MessageInfo`.
 For that, we are using `Account` type with `JunoAddressHandler`.
 This will create a `bech32` encoded address with `juno` prefix.